GerHobbelt/mupdf/docs/src/mutool-object-image.rst

 .. method:: getImageMask()

-    Returns *true* if this image is an imagemask.
+    Returns *true* if this image is an image mask.

     :return: ``Boolean``.